AJWest22/MS1-resub/README.md

   - As the siteowner I want the site to have some form of user interactivity.
   - As the siteowner the purpose of the site should be clear from the outset.

+### **Target Audience**

+  - Competitive swimmers looking to move to a more successful club
+  - Competitive swimmers looking for more training hours
+  - People looking to learn to swim
+  - Ex-club swimmers looking to get back into swimmers
+  - Teenagers wanting to swim for fitness

 ## About the Site

+The site is one page divided into 6 sections: A nav section, header section, about section, squads section, timetable section, contact section, annd a footer with social media links.

+### Nav Section

+The navbar is a responsive menu.
+It uses the BootStrap collapsible dropdown menu on mobile, while on tablet, laptop and desktop, it expands and displays at the top of the site above the header image.
+It uses a white background and blue text set to the hexcode #71bbd4 to create a contrast between the blue text and the white background.
+It also represents Monson's blue logo and club colours.

+### Logo

+### Header Section
+The header section is the first section of the site and consists of a hero image with an animation, a welcome message on top of the hero image, and some intro text.

+### About Section